riyazbaghdad/SelfDrivingCarEngineer-P1-Finding-Lane-Lines-on-the-Road/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.

+- Convert Image to Grayscale.
+- Apply Gaussian Blur to lower the noises and smooth the image.
+- Apply Canny Edge detection to extract the edges.
+- Identify the coordinates of the polygon to extract the Region of interest
+- Apply Hough line transform on the ROI image to to detect and mark the line segments of the lane.
+- Apply/Draw the transform lines on the original image and display the detected lane lines on the image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by creating a helper function "draw_lines_helper()" that identifies the left and right line lane points, averages the hough lines points and extrapolates the line segments using the equation of straight line(y = mx + c).
+Finally, the new lines are drawn on the original image.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Potential shortcomings:

+- The algorithm is unreliable when the lanes are sightly curved due to fixed parameters and also the extrapolation is calculated based on the general equation of line.
+- The parametes are hard coded and hence not robust on new data.
+- The data doesnot contain any scenarios where other cars could possibly block the view of lanes infront of us.
+Provided the case, the lane lines may not be clear and could potentially lead to fatal issues.
+- Clearly Hough Transform fails on highly curved turns.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Possible improvements:

+- To fix the hardcoded parameters issue, one could employ Neural networks to detect the lane lines, however we need to provide tons of data.
+If done it could possibly fix the curved line detection issue as well.